 In October 2022, we announced the initiation of an open-label extension study for our Phase 3 program.
-This study is designed to provide no-cost access to simufilam for one year to Alzheimer's patients who have successfully completed a Phase 3 study of simufilam.
+This study is designed to provide no-cost access to oral simufilam for up to one year to Alzheimer's patients who have successfully completed a Phase 3 study of simufilam and who meet other entry criteria.